 Launched commercially in 2019, 5G will reach 1.9 billion subscriptions worldwide in 2024 (i.e., 20% of all mobile subscriptions), making it the fastest generation ever to be rolled out globally scale.

 A 5G SIM encompasses all form factors (removable SIM, IoT SIM, 5G eSIM).

 Challenges for 5G operators

 To help deliver the full 5G promise to enterprises and users, trust is increasingly perceived as a pervasive transversal factor added to a mandatory trust-by-design virtualized 5G architecture.

 But a certain number of legal and security concerns arise:

-→ Definition: An IMSI catcher (or Stingray) is an intrusive piece of technology that acts as a false base station to locate and track all mobile phones switched on in a certain area.
+→ Definition: An IMSI catcher (or Stingray) is an intrusive technology that acts as a false base station to locate and track all mobile phones switched on in a particular area.
 It does this by ‘pretending’ to be a mobile phone tower - tricking your phone into connecting to the IMSI catcher and then revealing your personal details without your knowledge.
 Source: Privacy International.

-The full anonymization of the end-to-end subscriber identity is required (i.e., from mobile equipment to core network): it can be imposed on mobile operators by stringent regulations (e.g., GDPR, ePrivacy Regulation, aka ePR) or implemented by mobile operators as part of their own security policy or strategy.
+The complete anonymization of the end-to-end subscriber identity is required (i.e., from mobile equipment to core network): it can be imposed on mobile operators by stringent regulations (e.g., GDPR, ePrivacy Regulation, aka ePR) or implemented by mobile operators as part of their own security policy or strategy.